- 16 Best Games Like Horizon Forbidden West to Try Out in 2022 - December 10, 2021

 That is why Project Gorgon’s a great alternative to Runescape and other similar games.
 You can elect to play a character with various skills instead of restricting yourself to only one skill.

-Features like the fantasy theme, active community, large quest, vast world, and various skills make the game feel like Runescape.
+Features like the fantasy theme, active community, large open world, large quests, and various skills make the game feel like Runescape.

 3. Runes of Magic

-This is one of the best fantasy massively multiplayer online games, which feels very much like Runescape when it comes to design, features, and community size.
+This is one of the best fantasy MMO games, which is a very to Runescape when it comes to design, features, and community size.

 Runes of Magic features several races, a decent collection of character classes (10), as well as well-designed housing and pet systems that add loads of life to the average multiplayer online game adventure.